A topic from the subject of Biochemistry in Chemistry.

 Introduction

-DNA repair is a cellular process that identifies and repairs damage to the DNA molecule.
-This damage can be caused by a variety of factors, including environmental toxins, radiation, and errors during DNA replication.
-DNA repair is essential for maintaining the integrity of the genome and preventing cancer and other diseases.
+DNA repair is a crucial cellular process that identifies and corrects damage to the DNA molecule.
+This damage can arise from various sources, including environmental toxins, radiation, and errors during DNA replication.
+Efficient DNA repair is essential for maintaining genomic integrity and preventing diseases like cancer.

 Basic Concepts

-* Repair synthesis: The damaged DNA is replaced with new, undamaged DNA.
+3. Repair Synthesis: The excised DNA is replaced with a new, undamaged sequence using the undamaged strand as a template.

 Equipment and Techniques